-- Families are contacted via the telephone by the Reception teacher to welcome them to our school and to discuss any initial thoughts or worries the parent may have. - Parents to the school are offered a home visit which will take place by the Reception teacher and another relevant professional from our school. - The SLT members begin to contact and liaise with nurseries and child minders to acquire any key information and collect any paperwork. - A welcome pack is sent home to families which includes relevant documentation about our school, along with any documents which need completing.
+- Families are contacted via the post to welcome them to our school. - Parents to the school are offered a home visit which will take place by the Reception teacher and another relevant professional from our school. - The SLT members begin to contact and liaise with nurseries and child minders to acquire any key information and collect any paperwork. - A welcome pack is sent home to families which includes relevant documentation about our school, along with any documents which need completing.